-Board-certified in acupuncture and Chinese herbal medicine, Allison’s passion for healing dates back to the experiences she endured after suffering a devastating injury.
+Board-certified in acupuncture and Chinese herbal medicine, Dr. Snowden’s passion for holistic healing dates back to the experiences she endured after suffering a devastating injury.
 She struggled along this path until she realized that she could turn her health crisis into an opportunity.
 She began to view her painful experiences as a chance to understand the healing process on a deeper level and to relate to others on their healing path.
-Allison believes that wellness is one’s greatest gift.
+Dr. Snowden believes that wellness is one’s greatest gift.
 She uses this understanding to connect to her patients throughout their healing process.

 Customized packages are available.
 Please contact Allison for more information.